Markets

 How does the signal ticker work?

 - The signal ticker is an agentic feed.
 A Cloudflare worker scans the proprietary data sources — the Money Temperature output, the four functional indices, the cointegration monitor and a live pattern library of 51 directional-alpha patterns — every few minutes.
-When a pattern fires on an instrument in the Closelook universe, an Anthropic-powered agent composes a short signal bite with confidence, temperature context and index weight.
+When a pattern fires on an instrument in the Closelooknet universe, an Anthropic-powered agent composes a short signal bite with confidence, temperature context and index weight.
 Bites are written to Cloudflare KV, exposed via

 /api/signals, and rendered both as a scrolling strip and as a filterable feed. - The signal ticker is an agentic feed.
 A Cloudflare worker scans the proprietary data sources — the Money Temperature output, the four functional indices, the cointegration monitor and a live pattern library of 51 directional-alpha patterns — every few minutes.
-When a pattern fires on an instrument in the Closelook universe, an Anthropic-powered agent composes a short signal bite with confidence, temperature context and index weight.
+When a pattern fires on an instrument in the Closelooknet universe, an Anthropic-powered agent composes a short signal bite with confidence, temperature context and index weight.
 Bites are written to Cloudflare KV, exposed via

 -